Entropic Thoughts

 llm-evaluation-202512-01.svg

-In contrast to previous benchmarks, this time the models have had a fixed budget1 Well, actually, they’ve had a word limit scaled by their output token cost, but that’s been close enough.
-The average cost has worked out to $0.2 per run thanks to some technical difficulties and mistakes made along the way. of $0.15 on which they’ll have to prove how far they can get in nine different text adventures.
-For each game, the models are graded on a curve based on how far they get compared to all other models – this means 0.0 is the worst score (it got nowhere) and 1.0 is the best score (it got furthest of all models).
+In contrast to previous benchmarks, this time the models have had a fixed budget1 Well, actually … see the methodology notes. of $0.15 on which they had to prove how far they were able to get in nine different text adventures.
+For each game, the models are graded on a curve based on how far they get compared to all other models.
+This means 0.0 is the worst score (it got nowhere) and 1.0 is the best score (it got furthest of all models).

-Overall, there’s a group of expensive models (Sonnet to gpt 5) with average and uncertain performance, then a group of cheaper models (Qwen 3 to gpt 5 Mini) which aren’t great but can achieve more than the expensive models within their budget.
-Then there are two models that really shine, but for different reasons:
+Overall, the above plot shows a group of expensive models (Sonnet to gpt 5) with average and uncertain performance, then a group of cheaper models (Qwen 3 to gpt 5 Mini) which aren’t great but can achieve more than the expensive models within their budget.
+Then there are two models that really shine:

 Observations

 I included Grok 4.1 Fast in the analysis because I wanted to compare it to Grok Code Fast 1.
 After I had seen Grok 4.1 Fast fumble about cluelessly for a bit, I was very surprised to see it top out in the performance chart.
-I think the reason it’s good is not that it reasons particularly well; instead, it’s because it is cheap and speaks compactly.2 Dear $deity I hate the voice it writes with, but it seems effective at prompting itself and keeping track of what’s going on.
-Part of it may be that it inadvertently cheats the benchmark a little: it uses more long words than other models, which means its tokens are under-counted by my script.
+I think the reason it’s good is not that it reasons particularly well; instead, it’s because it is cheap, speaks compactly2 Dear $deity I hate the voice it writes with, but it seems effective at prompting itself and keeping track of what’s going on.
+Part of it may be that it inadvertently cheats the benchmark a little: it uses more long words than other models, which means its tokens are under-counted by my script., and knows to try different things instead of getting stuck doing the same thing over and over.

 llm-evaluation-202512-02.svg

-A model like Claude 4.5 Sonnet performs well when money is unrestricted, but it is expensive and verbose enough to not have a chance to accomplish anything with a $0.15 budget.
-Although we should be careful with comparing turn counts against performance3 That comparison invites an “achievements per turn” metric which I don’t think is meaningful when some models barely even have time to get out of the starting room., if we plot the raw median achievement count for each model against the median turn count, a clear pattern emerges.
+A model like Claude 4.5 Sonnet performs well when money is unrestricted, but it is expensive and verbose enough to not have a chance to accomplish anything with that budget.
+We should be careful with comparing turn counts against performance3 That comparison invites an “achievements per turn” metric which I’m skeptical of for various reasons., but if we plot the raw median achievement count for each model against the median turn count, a clear pattern emerges.

 llm-evaluation-202512-03.svg

 We can tell that squeezing more turns into the budget is better, but we can also see that Grok 4.1 Fast falls below the line – it uses a lot more turns for that increased performance.
-This is noticeable when running these evaluations: Gemini 3 Flash finishes its run relatively quickly, whereas the Grok 4.1 Fast runs drag on and on.
-Thus, in my book, Gemini 3 Flash remains the champion of text adventures.
+This is noticeable when running these evaluations: Gemini 3 Flash finishes its run relatively quickly, whereas Grok 4.1 Fast drags on and on.

 There are some other interesting observations we can make.

 • gpt 5.2 is 30 % more expensive than gpt 5, and thus gets fewer tokens to earn achievements.
-It still manages to earn as almost many as gpt 54 gpt 5.2 mean score 0.231, gpt 5 mean score 0.237., meaning its increased intelligence precisely offsets its increased cost.
+It still manages to earn almost as many4 gpt 5.2 mean score 0.231, gpt 5 mean score 0.237. as gpt 5, meaning its increased intelligence precisely offsets its increased cost.

 • Qwen 3 Coder Plus is the proprietary version of the open-weight Qwen 3 VL 235B A22B Instruct model.
 At more than 4× the cost, it has to perform much better per token to perform better in this benchmark.
 It does not.